ycpcs/cs320-spring2016/lectures/lecture08.md

 Web Applications vs. Web Services
 =================================

-It is worth considering the distinction between web application and web services.
+It is worth considering the distinction between web applications and web services.

 -   A (RESTful) web service provides access to resources to *programs*, which communicate with the web service via HTTP requests (GET, PUT, POST, DELETE), returning the resource data in an easily-parsed format such as XML or JSON
--   A web application provides access to resources to *human beings* who communicate with the web application using a web browser, accepting HTTP GET and POST requests and returning the resource data in a format intended to be displayed visually (HTML, CSS, images)
+-   A web application provides access to resources to *human beings* who communicate with the web application using a web browser, accepting HTTP GET and POST requests and returning the resource data in a format intended to be displayed visually (HTML, CSS, images.)

 Web services and web applications are thus closely related to each other, but provide access to resources for different kinds of clients.

 There is no reason why you can't implement a system which is *both* a web application and a web service.
-One approach: write your controllers and model classes so that they can be used by web application servlets/views and also web service servlets:
+One approach: write your controllers and model classes so that they can be used by web application servlets/views and also by web service servlets:

 > ![image](figures/webappAndWebserviceArch.png)